 Fortunately, Judge Vince Chhabria of the Northern District of California ruled that the documents must be disclosed.
 He called the FBI's argument “dubious,” noting that every single one of the termination letters at issue could already be public. “[A]ny company whose nondisclosure requirement has been lifted can, by definition, disclose its receipt of the associated national security letter,” Chharbia wrote.“This is the natural result of Congress’s judgment that the use of national security letters should not be concealed from the public once concealment is no longer necessary to protect an investigation or national security, which further undermines the government’s assertion that aggregate disclosure of this information would fall within Congress’s definition of ‘disclos[ing] techniques and procedures for law enforcement investigations.’”

 In other words, the FBI simply had no basis to claim secrecy in records that Congress and the Bureau itself had already determined could be made public.
-The court ordered the parties to agree on a schedule for releasing the NSL termination letters in the next two weeks.
+The court ordered the parties to agree on a schedule in the next two weeks for releasing the NSL termination letters.
 We’re looking forward to analyzing the documents soon.